-2) Section 5.8.1(e): External Circulation: The applicant has requested a modification of regulations from the requirement that a sidewalk shall be installed along the street frontage along N. Roberson Street.
+2) Section 5.8.1(e): External Circulation: The applicant has requested a waiver from the requirement that a sidewalk be installed along the public street frontage along N. Roberson Street.

 Staff Comment: Town staff is considering options to enhance pedestrian safety in response to the Planning Commission's recommendation (below).
+A condition has been included to provide a crosswalk to the sidewalk on N. Roberson Street and additional traffic calming measures by the Town are being investigated.